jessica2828/tp/docs/UserGuide.md

 # EduContacts User Guide

-EduContacts is a **desktop app for Educators in Tertiary Institution to manage contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+EduContacts is a **desktop app for Educators in Tertiary Institution** to manage contacts, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />